p-zalejko/consumer-driver-contact-with-pact/slides.md

 Note:
-so far we had theory, it's time for real work ;)
+so far we've seen only theory, it's time for real work ;)

 ---